ir-engine/ir-engine/packages/ops/docs/EKS-setup.md

 resources with the other server types, and you can specify more powerful instance types if needed.

+#### Create launch template
+Go EC2 -> Launch Templates and make a new one.
+Name it something like 'xr3ngine-production-gameserver'.
+Most settings can be left as-is, except for the following:
+* Storage -> Add a volume, set the size to ~80GB, and for Device name select '/dev/xvda'.
+* Network Interfaces -> Add one, and under 'Auto-assing public IP' select 'Enable'

+#### Create nodegroup
 Go to the AWS website, then go to EKS -> Clusters -> click on the cluster you just made -> Configuration -> Compute.
 You should see one managed nodegroup already there; clicking on its name will open up information and editing, though you can't change the instance type after it's been made.

 Back at the Compute tab, click on Add Node Group.
+Pick a name (something like ng-gameservers-1 is recommended), select the IAM role that was created with the cluster (it should be something like ```eksctl-<cluster_name>-node-NodeInstanceRole-<jumble_of_characters>``), toggle the Use Launch Template toggle and select the launch template you made in the previous step, then click Next.
+On the second page, Choose the instance type(s) you'd like for the group, set the minimum/maximum/desired scaling sizes, and hit Next (t3(a).smalls are recommended).
+The default subnets should be fine, so hit Next, review everything, and click Create.

+### Create nodegroup for redis

+redis should get its own nodegroup to isolate it from any other changes that might be made to your cluster.
+As with the gameserver nodegroup, it's not strictly necessary, but can prevent various other things from going down due to the redis servers getting interrupted.

-Pick a name, select the IAM role that was created with the cluster (it should be something like ```eksctl-<cluster_name>-node-NodeInstanceRole-<jumble_of_characters>``), toggle the Use Launch Template toggle and select the launch template used to make the initial nodegroup, then click Next.
-On the second page, Choose the instance type(s) you'd like for the group, set the minimum/maximum/desired scaling sizes, and hit Next.
+Back at the Compute tab, click on Add Node Group.
+Pick a name (the default config in packages/ops/config assumes a name of 'ng-redis-1'), select the IAM role that was created with the cluster (it should be something like ```eksctl-<cluster_name>-node-NodeInstanceRole-<jumble_of_characters>``), toggle the Use Launch Template toggle and select the launch template used to make the initial nodegroup, then click Next.
+On the second page, Choose the instance type(s) you'd like for the group, set the minimum/maximum/desired scaling sizes, and hit Next (You can probably get away with a single t3(a).small).
 The default subnets should be fine, so hit Next, review everything, and click Create.

 ## Edit security group to allow gameserver traffic
 You'll need to edit the new cluster's main security group to allow gameserver traffic.